ddeaguiar/component-pedestal/README.md

 Components provide service capabilities by exposing routes.
 To do this they implement the `RouteProvider` protocol.
-The `Pedestal` component is configured in the system map to depend on and route providers and builds the service's routes from them.
+The `Pedestal` component is configured in the system map to depend on route providers and builds the service's routes from them.

 Interceptor and/or handlers are created in the context of a